 The Center for Nanotechnology in Society at UCSB, a National Science Foundation (NSF) national center that advances understanding of the relationships between technological innovation and societal change, announces the award of four new faculty seed grants under the new program Seed Grants on Societal Issues for New Technologies.
 The aim of this program is to generate new research and/or engagement projects that will involve new faculty participants in, and further the mission of the CNS.
 The four Seed Grant recipients were awarded funds up to $60,000 for 12‐month projects.
-CNS anticipates issuing a second call for the seed grant program later in 2013.

 The first round awardees and projects are:

 Characterization of uncertainties in the life cycle assessments and risk assessments of nanotechnology

 Sarah Anderson, Assistant Professor – Environmental Politics, Bren School of Environmental Science and Mgmt